 This is because laser hair removal requires consistency.
 Randomly buying pay as you go treatments is a bad idea.
-For the laser to work you need multiple sessions spread evenly apart.
-Laser won’t work without consistency.
+For the laser to work, you need multiple sessions spread evenly apart.

 With finance options starting from £280 your monthly repayments can be as low as £22.

-For an accurate quote please contact us for a consultation – don’t forget the mention our price matching if you are shopping around.
+For an accurate quote please contact us for a consultation – don’t forget to mention our price matching if you are shopping around.

 ON AVERAGE, HOW MANY SESSIONS DO YOU NEED FOR THE BIKINI AREA or UNDERARMS?